cucumber/json-formatter/README.md

 ### Windows

-* Download `cucumber-json-formatter-windows-amd64.exe` and rename it to `cucumber-json-formatter`
+* Download `cucumber-json-formatter-windows-amd64` and rename it to `cucumber-json-formatter.exe`
 * Move it to a directory that's on your `PATH`
 * Verify that you can run it: `cucumber-json-formatter --help`